7rajnishsharma/TeamChat/README.md

 This website allows users to have video chat, voice chat, chatbox, and screen sharing meetings.
 It is built using WebRTC, a technology that allows real-time communication between browsers.

+I utilized the Agora.io API to integrate real-time voice, video, and chat functionalities on this website.
+This empowers users with captivating and interactive experiences.

 ## Features

 •	Video chat: Users can see each other in real time.